ArkCase/ark_helm_charts/README.md

 You can start Arkcase from a number of Docker images.
 These images are available in the Amazon Elastic Container Registery (ECR).
 However, starting individual Docker containers based on these images, and configuring them to work together can be complicated.
 To make things easier, a **Helm Chart**  is available to quickly start Arkcase.
 These charts are a deployment template which can be used as the basis for your specific deployment needs.

-The following is a list of concepts and technologies that you'll need to understand as part of deploying and using Content Services.
+The following is a list of concepts and technologies that you'll need to understand as part of deploying and using containerized Arkcase.
 If you know all about Docker, then you can skip this part.

 ### Virtual Machine Monitor (Hypervisor)